Regulatory actions for Jan. 5, 2026

 Jan.
 5, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Brainspace, Intelligent Scopes.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Outlook.

 Briefs